peterflynn/xd-artboard-quicknav/README.md

 <img alt="screenshot" src="docs-images/screenshot@2x.png" width="352">

 * Type to search artboards by name
-* Press Enter to jump to the top artboard
+* Press Enter to jump to the top search result
-* Use arrow keys to navigate other matching names
+* Use arrow keys to navigate the top 5 matching results
 * Press Escape to go back to your previous view

 ## How to install this plugin